-Oncology Services at Realtooth Dental Clinic
+Oncology Services at Realtooth Dental Clinic in Lucknow

 The most important step in reducing the death rate from oral cancer is early discovery.
 No group has a better opportunity to have a positive impact on this than members of dental community.
 Mutual understanding and collaboration between the oncologist and dental surgeon is crucial for standardizing patient care and for improving oral care standards.